This workshop is part of the fall celebration series: The Path Ahead

 When to arrive…

 The workshop begins Saturday morning, October 21, at 11:00.
-Feel free to arrive any time after 10:00 for a quick cup of tea or coffee, and to settle into your room or cabin.
-The workshop ends after dinner on Saturday, but those wishing to extend their stay are welcome to gather for more conversation on Sunday.
+Feel free to arrive any time after 10:00 for a quick cup of tea or coffee, and to settle into your room or cabin if you are staying the night.
+The workshop ends after the Camino book launch on Saturday, but those wishing to extend their stay are welcome to stay overnight and gather for more conversation on Sunday.

 Please feel free to arrive any time after 5 pm for the evening book launch.